savedra1/clipse/README.md

 ## TODO
+- Items not deleting properly - bug with finding by time added - try using Trim() when adding
 - Prevent duplicate clipboards being opened - would have to kill only the existing gui process

 - README (with videos)